dcoufal/Commander/README.md

 [![Build Status](https://img.shields.io/travis/kylef/Commander/master.svg?style=flat)](https://travis-ci.org/kylef/Commander)

+_[Note from Dave: This is a fork of the Commander project which I've done expressly to add Carthage support.]_

 Commander is a small Swift framework allowing you to craft beautiful command line interfaces in a composable way.